-All major capital projects, with a scope of site work exceeding 5000sf, are required to comply with the equivalent of sustainable SITES initiative credit 4.3 to Use Appropriate Plants when identifying species and varieties to be included in new installations.
-Proposed vegetation should consider hardiness as it relates to phenology and climatic flux.
-Appropriate vegetation should include near-term considerations, such as nesting and forage for migratory birds and critical pollinators as well as longer-term concerns related to plant health, maintenance, and durability.
+All major capital projects, with a scope of site work exceeding 5000sf, are required to comply with the equivalent of SITES prerequisite 4.3 to 'Use Appropriate Plants' when identifying species and varieties to be included in new installations.
+Proposed vegetation must consider hardiness as it relates to phenology and climatic flux.
+Appropriate vegetation must include near-term considerations, such as nesting and forage for migratory birds and critical pollinators as well as longer-term concerns related to plant health, maintenance, and durability.

-Native perennial plants with long bloom cycles should be selected wherever possible.
-Cultivate a landscape with diverse flower colors, shapes, sizes, and bloom times, with a goal of providing foraging opportunities for pollinators throughout each specific growing on the site.
+Native tree, shrub, vine, and herbaceous species must be prioritized over non-natives.
+Perennial plants with long bloom cycles should be selected wherever possible.
+Cultivate a landscape with diverse flower colors, shapes, sizes, and bloom times, with a goal of providing host and forage opportunities for pollinators throughout each specific growing on the site.
 Consider plant layout for both environmental and cultural opportunities.

-As many ornamental plants are first selected for aesthetics rather than ecological function, a bloom value must be identified for each species proposed.
+For lists of high wildlife value plant species to support local food webs, reference the National Wildlife Federation Keystone Plants by Ecoregion.
+As many perennials are first selected for aesthetics rather than ecological function, a bloom value must be identified for each species proposed.
 See the Xerces Society for Invertebrate Conservation website for more information.